 The costly consequence

 When I drove the van out of the shop, I heard a noise, and the mechanic identified it as “internal engine noise” caused by the sudden loss of oil from the burst oil hose.
 My local dealer mechanic has diagnosed it as the lifters, with a repair cost of $5,700, plus the $250 diagnosis.

 I again asked Toyota to help defray this cost and was again denied.
 As far as the effectiveness of the repair, the service manager said that he didn’t think there was lower engine damage but that we would never know unless there was actually a problem in the future, or we paid another large sum for a full engine teardown.

 I researched this problem and discovered that Toyota had a limited service campaign — essentially, a limited recall — involving the hose.
 I asked my local dealership if it would cover the repairs and it turned me down without much discussion, and apparently no room for appeal.
 Can you help me? — Philip Boutelle, Santa Cruz, Calif.

 Don’t look now, but it looks like the warranty on your Sienna just expired.
-Here’s a sample warranty from the latest Sienna model, which says the longest amount of coverage is 60 months, which covers your engine, transmission and transaxle, drive system, seatbelts and airbags.
+The sample warranty from the latest Sienna model says the longest amount of coverage is 60 months, which covers your engine, transmission and transaxle, drive system, seatbelts and airbags.
 I’m no mechanic, but it doesn’t look like the oil hose would even be covered.

 The limited service campaing is a limited service campaign.
 In other words, the manufacturer would contact you if your Sienna was affected.
 Toyota had your contact information, but didn’t contact you, so it’s safe to assume that your van wasn’t affected.